Create incredible paper roller coasters using strips of heavy paper. By folding, cutting, and taping the paper strips together you can make

 Set contains the equivalent of the card stock from six individual sets for the price of four.

 This kit was designed for classroom use and for competitive STEM competitions such as Science Olympiad.
-You will be able to quickly adjust the roller coaster so that the marble will take anywhere from 20 seconds up to 45 seconds to complete the run without moving the start or finish lines.
-Pack comes with preprinted card stock, paper clips, marbles, and a USB thumb drive with a detailed video of instructions teaching you how to build and adjust your roller coaster.
+Using removable blocks, you will be able to quickly adjust the roller coaster so that the marble will take anywhere from 10 seconds up to 60 seconds to complete the run without moving the start or finish lines.
+Pack comes with preprinted 110 lb. card stock, paper clips, and marbles.
+Kit includes a link for viewing a detailed video of instructions teaching you how to build and adjust your roller coaster.
 You will need to provide a 20" x 30" foam board (which will be trimmed), exacto knife, tape, a ruler, ballpoint pen, and scissors.
-Kit builds one roller coaster with dimensions of 51cm wide, 58 cm long, and 79 cm tall.
+Kit builds one roller coaster with dimensions of 49.5 cm wide, 49.5 cm long, and 59.5 cm tall.
 A $5 shipping fee will be added to the total order.
 Shipping outside of the United States is not available.